DETAILED ACTION

 In Reference to Claim 6#

-Beyer as modified by applicant admitted prior art teaches:
+Beyer as modified by Seith and applicant admitted prior art teaches:

-The pumping system of claim 5, wherein one of said fluid characteristics is the presence of particles of debris that is present in the water being pumped (paragraph 5 and claim 20 both show Beyer teaches a pump which has particles of debris (solid particles) as a characteristics of the fluid in the pumping chamber).
+The pumping system of claim 5, wherein one of said fluid characteristics is the presence of particles of debris that can be present in the water being pumped and accounted for in said evaluation of said signal (paragraph 5 and claim 20 both show Beyer teaches a pump which has particles of debris (solid particles) as a characteristics of the fluid in the pumping chamber).

 In Reference to Claim 7#

-Beyer as modified by applicant admitted prior art teaches:
+Beyer as modified by Seith and applicant admitted prior art teaches:

-The pumping system of claim 1, wherein a controller (90 of Beyer, see paragraph 35) allows operation of said pump when said signal indicates the presence of liquid at the selected depth for a selected period of time.
-The “selected period of time” could be the time for one signal to reach the controller (paragraph 35, lines 7-11 of Beyer state the pump will “immediately turn on the main pump” when a signal indicates a need for the pump).
+The pumping system of claim 1, wherein said controller allows operation of said pump when said signal indicates the presence of liquid at the selected depth for a selected period of time based on said evaluation of said signal.
+The “selected period of time” is the time period over which the “average” or “rolling average” of Seith is measured.

 Conclusion